-- regardless of your location: Return without payment: Ogden, UT 84201-0008 - Return with payment: P.O.
-Box 660587, Dallas, TX 75266-0587
+- Return without payment: Ogden, UT 84201-0008 - Return with payment: P.O.
+Box 105085, Atlanta, GA 30348-5085

 Reconciliation of Form 943 to Forms W-2 and W-3.
-Certain amounts reported on Form 943 for 2005 should agree with the Form W-2, Wage and Tax Statement, totals reported on the 2005 Form W-3, Transmittal of Wage and Tax Statements.
+Certain amounts reported on Form 943 for 2006 should agree with the Form W-2, Wage and Tax Statement, totals reported on the 2006 Form W-3, Transmittal of Wage and Tax Statements.
 The amounts from Form 943 that should agree with the related boxes on Form W-3 are: federal income tax withheld (line 6 versus box 2), social security wages (line 2 versus box 3), Medicare wages and tips (line 4 versus box 5), and advance earned income credit payments (line 10 versus box 9).
-If the totals do not agree, the IRS may require you to explain any differences and correct any errors.
+If the totals do not agree, the IRS or SSA may require you to explain any differences and correct any errors.
 Keep all records that show why the totals do not match.
 For more information, see section 12 of Pub.
 51 (Circular A).

 Depositing taxes.
-If your net taxes (line 11) are \$2,500 or more for the year, you generally must deposit your tax liabilities at an authorized financial institution using Form 8109, Federal Tax Deposit Coupon, or by using the Electronic Federal Tax Payment System (EFTPS).
+If your net taxes (line 11) are less than \$2,500 for the year, you can pay the tax due with your return if you file on time.
+If your net taxes are \$2,500 or more for the year, you must deposit your tax liabilities throughout the year in accordance with your deposit schedule by using the Electronic Federal Tax Payment System (EFTPS) or by making a deposit at an authorized financial institution using Form 8109, Federal Tax Deposit Coupon.
+There are two deposit schedules-monthly or semiweekly-for determining when you must deposit.
+Before the beginning of each calendar year, you must determine which of the two deposit schedules you must use.
 See section 7 of Pub.
-51 (Circular A), Agricultural Employer's Tax Guide, for information and rules concerning federal tax deposits and to determine your status as a monthly or semiweekly schedule depositor.
+51 (Circular A) for information and rules concerning federal tax deposits and to determine your status as a monthly or semiweekly schedule depositor.

 Penalties and interest.
 There are penalties for filing a return late and for paying or depositing taxes late, unless there is reasonable cause.
-There are also penalties for failure to (a) furnish Forms W-2 to employees and file copies with the SSA or (b) deposit taxes when required.
+There are also penalties for failure to (a) furnish Forms W-2 to employees and file copies with the SSA and (b) deposit taxes when required.
 See Pub.
 51 (Circular A) for more information.
-In addition, there are penalties for willful failure to file returns and pay taxes when due and for filing false returns or submitting bad checks.
+In addition, there are penalties for willful failure to file returns and pay taxes when due, for filing false returns, and submitting bad checks.
 Interest is charged on taxes paid late at the rate set by law.

-If federal income, social security, and Medicare taxes that must be withheld (that is, trust fund CAUTION taxes) are not withheld or are not paid to the
+If federal income, social security, and Medicare taxes that must be withheld (that is, trust fund taxes) are CAUTION not withheld or are not paid to the United States

-United States Treasury, the trust fund recovery penalty may apply.
+Treasury, the trust fund recovery penalty may apply.
 The penalty is 100% of the unpaid trust fund tax.
 This penalty may apply to you if these unpaid taxes cannot be immediately collected from the employer or business.
 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
 See section 7 of Pub.
 51 (Circular A) for more information.